Doron Perez

-Rabbi Doron Perez (דורון פרץ) is a Rabbi, educator and author.
+Rabbi Doron Perez (דורון פרץ) is a South African-born Israeli Rabbi, educator and author.
 He is also the executive chairman of the World Mizrachi movement, having previously served as its chief executive.
+In November 2025 he was appointed as President of the World Zionist Organization.

 Early life and education

 Perez was born and raised in Johannesburg, South Africa, and at 18 made Aliyah.
 He studied for 10 years in some of Israel's leading Yeshivot, served in the IDF as part of the Hesder program, and gained rabbinic ordination and a Bachelor of Education majoring in Jewish Philosophy and a MA in Jewish History from Haifa University.

 Career

 In South Africa

 During his 15 years in South Africa, Perez fulfilled multiple leadership roles, as executive director of Mizrachi South Africa, the senior rabbi of the Mizrachi Shul, and head of the Yeshiva College school, the first and largest Torah school in Southern Africa.

 Mizrachi

 Perez returned to Israel with his family during 2014 to assume his new position as chief executive of the World Mizrachi movement and has driven the revitalization of the organization as a global movement.

 Perez was behind the 2023 World Orthodox Israel Congress that welcomed over 1,000 delegates from 48 countries, representing more than 250 different cities and 1,000 Jewish organizations.

 In June 2024, Perez was presented with the Torat Tziyon Award from Yeshiva University.